Tantra

 The Panch Makaras

-- Mudra is gesture/posture, and here it stands for Khechari mudra, where the tongue is rolled up to touch the soft palette, which releases pranic energy to reach the bindu from where the nectar drips.
-Some tantrics also believe it to be dhanya, cereal.
+Mudra is gesture/posture, and here it stands for Khechari mudra, where the tongue is rolled up to touch the soft palate, which releases pranic energy to reach the bindu from where the nectar drips.

-- Mansa or meat is generally understood as offering meat - animal or human sacrifice but tantra is far away from such practices which inflict even the slightest amount of pain on any being.
-Bali or sacrifice actually means offering what you have or what you are.
-You cannot control a single moment of your life, a single breath, so how can you offer life to another being who does not belong to you?
+Mansa or meat is generally understood as offering meat - animal or human sacrifice but tantra is far away from such practices which inflict even the slightest amount of pain on any being.
 Bali is offering what is yours and even your own body is not yours, you possess only one thing and that is your ichcha/desire.
 So Mansa symbolises sacrificing yourself by winning over your desires.

-- Maithuna which is misunderstood to be sexual intercourse is actually the union of Purush and Prakriti.
-It is not the physical union of a male and a female but the Purush and Prakriti aspects of a being, Shiva and Kundalini, the ultimate state of dhyan called samadhi and it requires complete control over your physical senses.
+Maithuna which is misunderstood to be sexual intercourse is actually the union of Shiv and mother in the form of Kundalini Shakti, the ultimate state of dhyan called samadhi and it requires complete control over your physical senses.

 By attainment of mudra and pranayama (Matsya), the nectar is obtained, winning over the desire (Mansa/Bali) induces the state of union or Maithuna, the ultimate objective of tantra/yoga, where no distinction remains between physical elements of nature.